Shipping Glossary

 Package tracking is the system that allows senders and recipients to monitor a shipment's location and status in real time as it moves through the carrier's delivery network.
 Tracking uses barcode scans at each facility to provide status updates from pickup through final delivery.

 When a package enters a carrier's system, its tracking barcode is scanned at each touchpoint: initial acceptance, sorting facilities, transfer hubs, the local delivery post office or station, out-for-delivery vehicle, and final delivery.
 Each scan generates a tracking event with a timestamp and location.
 Modern tracking systems also provide estimated delivery dates and, in some cases, real-time map views of the delivery vehicle.
 Tracking information is accessible through carrier websites, mobile apps, email or SMS notifications, and third-party tracking aggregators that can track packages across multiple carriers from a single interface.
+Every tracking number is born the moment you buy a label, so the cheaper that label is, the cheaper that tracking is.
+With the 2026 rate hikes in effect (USPS +5.4%, UPS +5.9%, FedEx +5.9%, rolled out from late December 2025 through January 2026), retail counter labels now cost more for the exact same scans you get on a discounted label.

 Why It Matters

 Package tracking provides transparency and peace of mind for both senders and recipients.
 It reduces 'where is my order?' customer service inquiries, helps identify delivery problems early, and provides proof of delivery for dispute resolution.
+The same scan data that reassures a buyer also protects you: a clean 'Delivered' record with timestamp and location is your evidence when a customer claims non-delivery or files a chargeback.
+As volume grows, tracking stops being a courtesy and becomes the spine of your support and dispute process.

 How Each Carrier Handles Package Tracking